corcor27/Introduction_to_R/_episodes/13-scheduler.md

 {: .output}

 Now cancel the job with it's job number.
 Absence of any job info indicates that the job has been successfully cancelled.
+Note that it might take a minute for the job to disappear from the queue.

 ```
 {% include /snippets/13/del_job.snip %}
-...
-Note that it might take a minute for the job to disappear from the queue ...
 {{ site.host_prompt }} {{ site.sched_status }} {{ site.sched_flag_user }}
 ```
 {: .bash}